 This article will explain DNS forwarding and give some basic DNS forwarding options and examples using the CLI of EdgeOS.
 There are currently limited DNS forwarding options in the GUI.

-Applicable to all EdgeOS versions.
+This article applies to all EdgeOS version and EdgeRouter models.
 Knowledge of the Command Line Interface (CLI) and basic networking knowledge is required.

-There are many different configuration options for dnsmasq, made available by editing files such as dnsmasq.conf and resolv.conf.
+There are many different configuration options available for dnsmasq, which are made available by directly editing files such as dnsmasq.conf and resolv.conf.
 However, manually editing these files is beyond the scope of this article.

 Table of Contents